netsec-ethz/rains/man/zpub.md

 * `PrivateKeyPath`: Path to a file storing the private keys.
 Each line contains a key phase and a private key encoded in hexadecimal separated by a space.
-* `DoSharding`: If set to true, all assertions in the zonefile are grouped into shards based on other configuration parameters
+* `DoSharding`: If set to true, all assertions in the zonefile are grouped into shards based on MaxShardSize or NofAssertionsPerShard.
+At least one of them must be specified; if both are, MaxShardSize takes precedence.
-* `KeepExistingShards`: NEW: this option only has an effect when DoSharding is true.
+* `KeepExistingShards`: this option only has an effect when DoSharding is true.
 If the zonefile already contains shards and keepExistingShards is true, the shards are kept.
 Otherwise, all existing shards are removed before the new ones are created.
-* `NofAssertionsPerShard`: this option only has an effect when doSharding is true.
-Defines the number of assertions per shard if sharding is performed
+The value is in bytes.
-* `MaxShardSize`: NEW this option only has an effect when DoSharding is true.
+* `MaxShardSize`: this option only has an effect when DoSharding is true.
 Assertions are added to a shard until its size would become larger than maxShardSize.
 Then the process is repeated with a new shard.
+* `NofAssertionsPerShard`: this option only has an effect when doSharding is true.
+Defines the number of assertions per shard if sharding is performed.
 * `AddSignatureMetaData`: If set to true, signature meta data are added to sections according to other configuration parameters
 * `SignatureAlgorithm`: this option only has an effect when AddSignatureMetaData is true.
 Defines